 To pass the course, a student must have achieved all learning outcomes.
-This means a passing grade (A-E) on the written exam, a passing grade (A-E) on the written report including seminar and presentation, as well as Pass (G) on the individual written submission in connection with the excursion.
-A failed written report or a failed written excursion assignment may be revised.
-Points from the written exam and written report are added together and translated to grade (A-F) for the course.
+This means a passing grade (A-E) on the written exam, a passing grade (A-E) on the written report including seminar and presentation and participation in the excursion.
+Points on the written exam and the written report are added together and translated into grade (A-F) for the course.